 When it comes to the best indoor plants, watering is, of course, a year-round task.
 As with garden plants, individual houseplants have different requirements, so do adapt your routine to the species.

 Generally, over-watering is a danger with indoor plants, so let the compost dry a bit before you water.
 Water until the compost is moist, letting the water drain into a saucer or the sink.

-In winter, most houseplants need less water than they do in the other seasons of the year, so reduce watering.
+In winter, most houseplants need less water than they do in the other seasons of the year, so reduce your watering schedule.

-Let water come up to room temperature before using it on your houseplants.
-Using rainwater is a good idea and, as with the garden, if it is tap water you’re putting on to plants, avoid softened water.
+It's a good idea to let water come up to room temperature before using it on your houseplants.
+Using rainwater is an even better idea and, as with the garden, if it's tap water you’re putting on to plants, avoid softened water.

 Shop our top garden hoses